Julayi

 Julayi is a 2012 Indian Telugu-language action comedy thriller film written & directed by Trivikram Srinivas and produced by S. Radha Krishna under Haarika & Hassine Creations banner.
 The film stars Allu Arjun and Sonu Sood, alongside Ileana D'Cruz, Rajendra Prasad, Rao Ramesh, Kota Srinivasa Rao, Brahmaji, Tanikella Bharani and Sheetal Menon.
 The music was composed by Devi Sri Prasad, while cinematography and editing were handled by Chota K. Naidu-Shyam K. Naidu and Prawin Pudi.

-Julayi was released worldwide on 8 August 2012 to positive reviews from critics.The film collected a distributor share of over ₹47.9 crore and grossed roughly ₹85 crore in its lifetime making it the third highest grossing Telugu film of 2012.
+Julayi was released worldwide on 8 August 2012 to positive reviews from critics.
+The film collected a distributor share of over ₹40 crore and grossed roughly ₹70 crore in its lifetime making it one highest grossing Telugu films of 2012.
 The film has garnered the Nandi Award for Best Popular Feature Film.
 It was remade into Tamil as Saagasam.